JWCurtis94/vivalasvegas/README.md

 - **Returning visitor goals**
 		* As a returning visitor I want to be able to find more in depth information about Las Vegas
-		* As a returning visitor I want to be able to find where of where to go for more information
+		* As a returning visitor I want to be able to find where to go for more information

 - **Frequent visitor goals**
 		* As a frequent visitor I want to be able to sign up for a newsletter